-As a student in LTWL 136 your grade will be based upon three assignments, plus class attendance and participation.
+As a student in LTWL 136 your grade will be based upon two assignments, plus class attendance and participation.
 The assignments are:

-I want you to keep this journal on paper – not electronically.
-I particularly like the “Decomposition Books” available through amazon.com.
+You should keep this journal on paper – not electronically.
+I particularly like the “Decomposition Books” available at the UCSD Bookstore or through amazon.com.
 You should write at least one full page (including the quoted passage) per class meeting.
 One page per class is the minimum.
 There is no maximum.

 Select a plant to be your plant companion for the quarter.
 At least one hour each week, sit with your selected plant companion (or in it, or, if the plant is large enough, on it).
 Keep a journal in which you reflect on the experience of cultivating a relationship with your plant companion.
 (You can use the same journal that you use for quotations.
-Just make sure you demarcate which pages are dedicated to the PCE.)
+But if you do that, make sure you demarcate which pages are dedicated to the Plant Companion Experiment.)